Jamie Kern Lima: Early life

-Kern Lima was the first member of her family to attend college and went to Washington State University, where she graduated valedictorian.
-She received her Master of Business Administration from Columbia Business School in 2004.
+Kern Lima was born in Seattle, Washington, and grew up in the city and also San Rafael, California.
+She was the first member of her family to attend college and went to Washington State University, where she graduated valedictorian.
+She received her Master of Business Administration from Columbia Business School, in 2004.
 During college, she was a waitress at Denny's and bagged groceries at Safeway.
+She learned, in her 20s, that she was adopted.